vyatkin0/JsAndJest/README.md

 Please implement following:

-* [ ] Create a Pull Request to this repository to increase test coverage to 100% and particularly testing correctness of throwing errors
-* [ ] Create new benchmark repository where this repository will be a dependency (in your PR version of code)
 * [ ] Implement benchmarks that out of 100 generated workers will find following statistics:
   1. Fastest worker
   2. Average workers delay